~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Garbage Collection

-Unreal Engine has its own garbage collection system to manage memory for UObject-derived classes.
-This system helps prevent memory leaks and ensures proper cleanup of objects.
+Unreal Engine has its own garbage collection system that manages memory for UObject-derived classes.
+The collector periodically scans for objects that are no longer referenced and destroys them, which helps prevent memory leaks and ensures proper cleanup.

 UPROPERTY()